ApsharaPriyadharshini/NearMe/README.md

 ![alt text](55.png)

 ## RESULT
-the Program for implementing image map using HTML is executed successfully.
+The Program for implementing image map using HTML is executed successfully.